 David Lynch’s unrelated film edition was released in 1980 headlined by Anthony Hopkins, Anne Bancroft and John Hurt in full makeup as Merrick (in the play, the role is played without elaborate prosthetics and the actor contorts his body to suggest the deformities.)
-The play was presented again on Broadway in 2002 with Billy Crudup and is now celebrating its second Main Stem production with Bradley Cooper twisting his muscular frame to convey Merrick’s condition.
+The play was presented again on Broadway in 2002 with Billy Crudup and in 2015 with Bradley Cooper twisting his muscular frame to convey Merrick’s condition.
 Merrick has fascinated thousands including Michael Jackson who reportedly attempted to purchase the Elephant Man’s bones from the Royal London Hospital, where he spent his later years.

 The play and film do closely follow the subject’s real life, but there are significant differences, the most basic being his name.
 Frederick Treves, the prominent Victorian surgeon who first saw Merrick on display in the back of a shop across the street from London Hospital in 1884, recorded it as “John” rather than Joseph in his 1923 memoir, and the moniker stuck.
 Pomerance acknowledges the discrepancy in his play by having Treves and Carr Gomm, the head of the hospital, disagree over which name is correct while composing Merrick’s obituary at the show’s conclusion.
 Treves’ account is one of many retellings including Ashley Montagu’s The Elephant Man: A Study in Human Dignity (1971), and The True History of the Elephant Man: The Definitive Account of the Tragic and Extraordinary Life of Joseph Carey Merrick by Michael Howell and Peter Ford (1980).

 In real life, Merrick and his mother were close